Business Compliance Implications of Federal Hazardous Materials Law

-We need to understand the features of hazardous materials and how federal statutes are meant to protect us from their hazards.
+This chapter teaches that we need to understand the features of hazardous materials and how federal statutes are meant to protect us from their hazards.
 So, we must take chemicals and the CFR seriously before we can begin understanding them.

+It is clear that financial penalties apply to those companies that don’t obey these codes.
 In practice, implementation of CFR requirements is typically managed by environmental health and safety (EHS) professionals or regulatory consultants.
 Legal counsel is often consulted when liability exposure must be evaluated, complex interpretations arise, or enforcement actions, audits, or investigations occur.

 Check with local, state, and fire authorities to see if further action is required in addition to the above.